askrier/cell_society/doc/DESIGN_PLAN.md

         *   Grid
             *   The Grid contains individual cells as a collection.

+    * This component and functionality was selected to be a separate class to ensure that all the information whose source is the given XML file stays in the same place.
+    This is primarily an initializer that will have some implementation that will allow it to be called at varying points in the simulation to load a new file, this can accommodate the fourth and fifth test cases given since what the concern is for those is in proper handling of an XML file, which should all be housed within this class.

     **Simulation**

     *   This component implements the rules of the specific simulation on the cells